Best Climbing Helmets: The Top 5 of 2018

 The Half Dome was designed to be a workhorse, all-around climbing helmet.
 It will protect climbers from whippers and both belayers and climbers from falling rocks and ice.

-Top Lightweight Option: Petzl Sirocco
+Lightweight Pick: Petzl Sirocco

 Limiting the collective weight of your climbing gear can be incredibly important in certain scenarios.
 In these scenarios, the helmet you wear needs to be lightweight but still able to protect your noggin.
 The Petzl Sirocco is the best lightweight climbing helmet because it offers decent protection while being shockingly light.